ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 return result
 ```

 Notice that when we call fib_tc, we only create one stack frame.
-This stack frame is popped when the call ends, and then the `while` loop checks if the result is actually a callable value.
-If so, we call it (in a new stack frame, but we popped the stack before so it won't create a deep stack), the function returns (stack frame is popped), and so on.
+This stack frame is popped when the call ends, and then the `while` loop checks if the result is a callable value.
+If so, we call it in a new stack frame, but we popped the stack before so it won't create a deep stack.
+The function returns (stack frame is popped), and so on.
 Due to this jumping behavior up and down in the stack, this technique is called a `trampoline`.

-This makes algorithms able to run indefinitely, or until we run out of memory.
+This technique avoids the creation of a deep stack that potentially overflows.
 There is also CPS (Continuation-Passing Style) that can even handle the original recursive `fib` function, but they are more complex to implement.
-Trampoline will suffice for now.
+The trampoline technique will suffice for now.

-This resulted in no performance gain, but it's a nice feature... feat not, the trampoline will come in clutch in a few paragraphs.
+This resulted in no performance gain, but it's a nice feature... fear not, the trampoline will come in clutch in a few paragraphs.

-## Optimization 7: Reduce the size of the `Value`.
+## Optimization 7: Reduce the size of the `Value`

 At this point, here's our full `Value` enum: